ink8bit/deby/README.md

 }
 ```

-If you don't want to create `control` or `changelog` file you have to use `update: false` in the corresponding sections of your `.debyrc`:
+If you don't want to create `control` or `changelog` files you need to use `update: false` in the corresponding sections of your `.debyrc`:

 ```json
 {